-Formal reporting still affords privacy, and only a small group of officials who need to know will be told, which could Include Student Affairs, Penn College Police, and Human Resources.
+Formal reporting still affords privacy, and only a small group of officials who need to know will be told, which could Include Student Affairs, Penn College Police, and the Office of People & Culture.
 Information will be shared as necessary with investigators, witnesses, and both parties.
 The circle of people with this knowledge will be kept as tight as possible to preserve both party's rights and privacy.